- 2.5mm hex wrench

 - Connect the ribbon cable to the print head and slide the remaining plastic clip into place.

-- Connect the ribbon cable to the Victoria board at the bottom of the printer.
+- Connect the ribbon cable to the motherboard at the bottom of the printer.

 - Replace the bottom plate and use a 2.5mm hex wrench to secure the 12 screws.